-Team USA Endurance is captained by three-time Paralympic champion Tatyana McFadden.
-Having won the ING New York City Marathon wheelchair race in 2010, few are better prepared than McFadden to give expert insight to her teammates on the specific challenges of the race and the route, and how best to overcome them.
+Team USA Endurance was captained by three-time Paralympic champion Tatyana McFadden.
+Having won the ING New York City Marathon wheelchair race in 2010 and 2013, few were better prepared than McFadden to give expert insight to her teammates on the specific challenges of the race and the route, and how best to overcome them.

 McFadden has broken out as one of the world’s top athletes in 2013.
 As well as winning the 2013 Boston Marathon and 2013 London Marathon, she etched her name in the history books at the 2013 IPC Athletics World Championships in Lyon, France, where she became the first woman to win six world titles in the same year.
 She claimed titles in the women's T54 100-, 200-, 400-, 800-, 1,500- and 5,000-meters, including gold medals in the 100 and 1,500 on the same day.
 To conclude her historic performance, she also set a world record time of 1:44.44 in the 800.